Swimmer's ItchSkip to the navigation

 - An itching or burning feeling on your skin.

-- Pimples that show up several hours after you were in the water.
+- Pimples that show up minutes or even days after you were in the water.
 The pimples may later turn into blisters.

 How is swimmer's itch diagnosed?